Calls For Transformational Leadership

 Problem: The Opportunity Gap

-Yet because of global brain drain — migration from the Global South, rural and low-income communities, and the social impact field — and an inequitable distribution of education and opportunity preventing many children from reaching their full potential, too few of the rising generation are able to become productive members of society and lead their communities.
+Yet because of global brain drain — migration from the Global South, rural and low-income communities, and the social impact field — and an inequitable distribution of education and opportunity preventing many youth from reaching their full potential, too few of the rising generation are able to effectively lead their communities.
 With structural barriers hamstringing the development of their future leadership, many communities struggle to solve their challenges, especially in our world’s most vulnerable places.
+While opportunities to migrate can help communities through technological diffusion, knowledge sharing, remittances, and increased incentives to pursue education, there also needs to be more opportunities for our highest potential leaders to stay and return home and make a large impact where they are from.

 The Least Developed Countries (LDCs) are the "most seriously affected by brain drain" with a rate of 18.4% out-migration of the high-skilled population, with other lower-income countries not far behind.
 83% of students from India do not return home after studying abroad, and experts believe other developing countries have similar patterns.
 Meanwhile, talented youth often choose low-social-impact, high-paying jobs.
 For example, 57% of Harvard Class of 2021's graduating seniors plan to work in finance, consulting, or tech, compared to 10% in government or nonprofits. -- United Nations; The Guardian; The Harvard Crimson